 summary

-It turns out that the true identity of the demon of "Oni Shigai Village," a real-life village that existed during the Meiji period, was Otakemaru, an Emishi hero who risked his life to fight to protect the Tohoku region where he was born and raised.
+It has been discovered that the true identity of the demon in the real-life "Oni-Shigai Village" from the Meiji era was Otakemaru, an Emishi hero who risked his life fighting to protect the Tohoku region where he was born and raised.

-In an era before maps or the internet, the Imperial Court may have viewed the uncivilized Tohoku region as an uncharted land, and described people who did not obey them as "unknown beings = demons."
+In an era without maps or the internet, the imperial court may have described people living in Tohoku, an uncivilized land, who did not obey them, as "unknown beings = demons."

-To the people of Tohoku, Otakemaru is not seen as a demon, but as a hero who fought bravely to protect his hometown and his friends.
+To the people of Tohoku, Otakemaru is not a demon, but a hero who bravely fought to protect his homeland and his comrades.

-I hope that his courage and spirit will be passed down forever, along with this unusual place name.
+I hope that his courage and spirit, along with the unusual place name, will be passed down through generations.

 JNR Bus Onishigai Stop <Information>